Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

 This is compatible with the current practice in mathematics.
-It is well known that treatises on the structure of $\Bbb{R}$ go along the lines of Henkin et al [1962] with varying degrees of formality; treatments of Euclidean geometry are based on $\Bbb{R}$ or on Hilbert [1950]'s theory of proportion, or variations thereof [cf. Borceux [2014, pp. vii-ix, 305, 351,352], Hartshorne [2000, pp. 2,3,168], Meyer [2006, pp. 23,29], Sossinsky [2012, pp. 1,2], Szmielew [1983, pp. 72-84, 109, 180, 181], Tarski and Givant [1999, p.
-211] and Venema [2006, pp. ix, 398-410]]; dealing with measure (even of slss) is well known to presuppose $\Bbb{R}$; ... .
-The result is that-to the best of my knowledge-current mathematics almost entirely ignores Eudoxs' theory of proportion, the few exceptions which deal with it treat it as if it were merely a piece of antique.
-This being so, though this theory is the origin of $\Bbb{R}$, hence of modern mathematics; moreover it is indispensable for: (i) developing the theory of direct measure, (ii) comprehending $\Bbb{R}$, not just making use of it, (iii) understanding the reletionship of mathematics to reality and to the other sciences, and (iv) asking the correct questions to understand the evolution of mathematics through history.
+It is well known that treatises on the structure of the real numbers go along the lines of Henkin et al [1962] with varying degrees of formality; treatments of Euclidean geometry are based on the real numbers or on Hilbert [1950, pp. 23-36]'s theory of ratio and proportion, or variations thereof [cf. Borceux [2014, pp. vii-ix, 305, 351,352], Hartshorne [2000, pp. 2,3,168], Meyer [2006, pp. 23,29], Sossinsky [2012, pp. 1,2], Szmielew [1983, pp. 72-84, 109, 180, 181], Tarski [1959], Tarski and Givant [1999, p.
+211] and Venema [2006, pp. ix, 398-410]]; dealing with measure (even of slss) is well known to presuppose the real numbers; ... .
+The result is that -to the best of my knowledge- current mathematics almost entirely ignores Eudoxus' theory of ratio and proportion; the few exceptions which deal with it, treat it as if it were merely a piece of antique.
+This being so, though, beside playing an essential role in mathematics, this theory is the medium through which the relationships among different kinds may be studied, it is the medium which makes theoretical natural since possible.
+For example, it is wrong to say that density is mass divided by volume.
+Mass and volume are magnitudes (of different kinds), how would one of them be divided by the other?
+In fact, density is the (Eudexean) ratio of a mass to a unit mass divided by the (Eudexean) ratio of a volume to a unit volume.
+Ratios (unlike magnitudes) may be divided by one another.

-The issue is not only confined to mathematics, but it extends also to \textit{science} in general [cf., I.5, II.1 above].
-Consider mechanics, for example.
-Let ``$g$'', ``$m$'' and ``$x$'' denote, respectively, one gram, a mass and a real number.
-In the equation:

-what is $x$ if it is not the real number corresponding to the Eudoxean ratio $<m,g>/=_{E}$? [cf. II.2 above].
-Notice that the equation involves no multiplications, $g$ is not a real number.